Student election judges play a crucial role by serving as the gatekeepers of democracy.

 As part of a team of judges, you'll be responsible for helping voters and supervising polling place activity.
 You also get paid for it.
 Student election judges can earn up to $155 every election.

 Many college students choose to remain registered to vote in their hometowns.
 If this is the case, you still qualify to serve as a student election judge.
-It is not required that you be a registered voter in the City of Peoria.
+It is not required that you be a registered voter in the County of Peoria.

 Student judges share the same responsibilities, hold the same authority and perform the same tasks as other election judges.
 They include: